blockprotocol/blockprotocol/.changeset/ten-snails-design.md

 "block-template-html": patch
 ---

-update links in readme and comments
+Update links in README and comments